 - Prof. Dr. Püschel and the other authors of the aforementioned publication, Uwe Schlomann, Jens C. Schwamborn, Myriam Müller, Reinhard Fässler, as well as Mr. Leonid Schneider and the German Research Foundation will be informed about these resolutions.

-- The commission of inquiry urges the rectorate to inform the public in a suitable manner.
+- The commission of inquiry leaves it to the rectorate to inform the public in a suitable manner.

 Püschel and Schwamborn were, as I mentioned above, indeed investigated before, they received a written reprimand and findings of research misconduct.
 Schwamborn was also banned from DFG funding for a year, which however did not affect his professorship status in Luxembourg in any way, maybe because not everyone in Münster stopped being his friend.